Hamiltonian Cycles for Finite Weyl Groupoids: Hamiltonian cycles of finite generalized root systems

 $\Theta(1)=\{14\}$, $\Theta(2)=\{18\}$, $\Theta(3)=\{9\}$ $(F(4))$, $\Theta(4)=\emptyset$, $\Theta(5)=\{20\}$, $\Theta(6)=\{4\}$ $(F_4)$, $\Theta(7)=\{17\}$, $\Theta(8)=\emptyset$ ,$\Theta(9)=\{22\}$, $\Theta(10)=\emptyset$, $\Theta(11)=\{21\}$.

-In the following, we give one of the Hamltonian cycles of $\Gamma({\check{\rR}}(k))$ for $k\in\{4,8,10\}$, which we can find by applying a program of Mathematica~13,3 \cite{Mathe23} assembled along with the idea of the proofs of Theorems~\ref{theorem:one} and \ref{theorem:two}.
+In the following, we give one of the Hamltonian cycles of $\Gamma({\check{\rR}}(k))$ for $k\in\{4,8,10\}$, which we have found by applying a program of Mathematica~13.3 \cite{Mathe23} (or its earlier version) assembled along with the idea of the proofs of Theorems~\ref{theorem:one} and \ref{theorem:two}.

-Nr.~4\,(Length=864): \begin{spacing}{0.4}
+Nr.4\,(Length=864): \begin{spacing}{0.5}